Logo

 Leon Russell departed Shelter Records in 1976 to start his own record label, Paradise Records.

-Leon Russell built and owned Paradise Studios in Burbank, California; the recording studio had two audio sound stages and one television production stage.
+Leon Russell built and owned Paradise Studios in Burbank, California; the recording studio had two audio sound stages and a television production stage.

-Leon Russell spent 1980 and 1981 touring with the New Grass Revival, releasing two more albums with Paradise Records before the label folded.
+Leon Russell toured with the New Grass Revival in 1980 and 1981, releasing two more albums with Paradise Records before the label folded.

 On May 15,1980, Russell joined with New Grass Revival to record a live album at Perkins Palace in Pasadena, California, released in 1981 as The Live Album.